Gulvan0/RequestBotV2.2/README.md

 After the modal is submitted, the request will get resolved, which implies the following sequence of events:

 1. If a review is provided, its text will be sent to the reviews channel and the request author will get pinged.
 This is completely identical to how it happens after a regular reviewer leaves a review.
-The reviews left via the Resolution Widget will always have a conclusion outlining the final decision (unlike regular reviewers' reviews, appending the conclusion under which can always be turned on and off by changing the `request.append_conclusion_to_review` parameter).
+The presence of the conclusion outlining the final decision is controlled by the `request.append_conclusion_to_final_review` parameter.

 2. In the same manner as with regular reviewers' opinions, the resolution gets appended to the Resolution Widget.
 While reviewers' opinions are listed in the _Consensus_ section of the embed, the resolutions fall into the separate _Resolutions_ section.